-Discussion sections will be led by the teaching team and will start on Wednesday, April 5.
-During the discussion sections, the teaching team will cover selected problems for the homework assignments.
+Discussion sections will be led by the teaching team and will start on Monday, April 10.
+During the discussion sections, the teaching team will cover selected problems from the homework assignments.
 No new material will be covered during discussion sections.
 Although attendance at the weekly discussion sections is highly encouraged, it is not required.
 You may attend any discussion section that you wish.
-Discussion sections will be podcasted and the recordings will be posted to Canvas.
-Occasionally, discussion sections may be held on Zoom.
-When this occurs, an announcement will be made on Canvas with a link for the impacted discussion sections.
+Discussion sections will be podcasted and the recordings will be available on Canvas.